blaix/prettynice/README.md

 The [quickstart instructions](https://fly.io/docs/getting-started/launch/) should be enough to get your prettynice site up and running.
 `fly launch` will recognize your site as a node app and set up the Dockerfile appropriately.

-**Note:** If you get errors during the build step about not finding a git binary, update the generated `Dockerfile` by adding `git-all` to the list of packages installed with `apt-get install` and then `fly deploy` should work.
+**Note:** If you get errors during the build step about not finding a git binary, add `git-all` to the line that begins `apt-get install` in the generated `Dockerfile` and then `fly deploy` should work.

 ### Render